 The weight of a column of air contained in a unit area from the mean sea level to the top of the atmosphere is called the atmospheric pressure.
 The atmospheric pressure is expressed in units of milibar.
 At sea level the average atmospheric pressure is 1,013.2 milibar.
 Due to gravity the air at the surface is denser and hence has higher pressure.
 Air pressure is measured with the help of a mercury barometer or the aneroid barometer.
-Consult your book, Practical Work in Geography-Part I (NCERT, 2006) and learn about these instruments.

 The pressure decreases with height.
 At any elevation it varies from place to place and its variation is the primary cause of air motion, i.e. wind which moves from high pressure areas to low pressure areas.